All Episodes

 And because they do that, there simply isn't enough left to go around for everybody else.

-So what we have to do is take in the form of tax increases the money away from those evil rich people, and then somehow give it back to the people who really would have it if the rich hadn't stolen it from them.
+So what we have to do is take, in the form of tax increases, the money away from those evil rich people and then somehow give it back to the people who really would have it if the rich hadn't stolen it from them.

-Well, and they believe in a zero sum game, and that's best defined as saying liberals believe that if somebody gets a ten thousand dollar raise, then somebody got fired.
+And that's best defined as saying liberals believe that if somebody gets a $10,000 raise, then somebody got fired or had their salary cut $10,000.

 If somebody gets a job, somebody gets fired.